fleetdm/fleet/handbook/company/head-of-demand-generation.md

 ### You "get it":

+- 🧙‍♂️ Wizardy abilities in demand generation campaigns
+  - ⛰️ Recent real-world GA4 experience in an enterprise setting.
+  - 👔 LinkedIn ads
+- Strong opinions on Google and LinkedIn adds with recent (≥2020) hands-on experience.
 - 🤘 Hands-on marketing operator and capability to manage tools expertly, personally by hand
 - 🎙️ Experience with open source and how to talk to technical people about it.
 - 🧗‍♂️ Experience marketing to enterprise accounts; ideally bottom-up.

+### You can "walk the walk":

 - ⭐️ An up-and-coming leader or someone with no ego who will get their hands dirty.

-### You can "walk the walk":

 - 🤔 Systems thinker.
 Process-oriented.
 Analytical.
 - 🤝 Collaboration: You work best in a participatory, team-based environment.
 - 🧑‍🏭 Prototype-first: You embrace speed and failure as we iterate towards the right solution.